-For all quizzes and tests, if you arrive late, there will be no make-up time.
+For all quizzes and exams, if you arrive late, there will be no make-up time for the receptive components.
 Arrive on time.
-If the quiz/test is missed, the mark will be zero.

 Mid-term Exam:

 The mid-term exam will be composed of receptive/comprehensive skill, written component, and expressive skill based on lecture/material content including knowledge of culture.